jetsonhacks/installLibrealsenseTX1/README.md

 # installLibrealsenseTX1
-Install lbrealsense for Intel RealSense cameras on Jetson TX1 Development Kit
+Install librealsense for Intel RealSense cameras on Jetson TX1 Development Kit

 In order to install the V4L2 version of the librealsense library on the Jetson TX1, a new kernel must be built.
 Please see: